Whoaa512/starred/README.md

 - [TheBerkin/rant3](https://github.com/TheBerkin/rant3) - (Obsolete) Archive of Rant 3.x.
 - [Cairath/ONI-Mods](https://github.com/Cairath/ONI-Mods) - Mods for Oxygen Not Included
 - [javisar/ONI-Modloader](https://github.com/javisar/ONI-Modloader) - A modloader for Oxygen Not Included
-- [EventStore/EventStore](https://github.com/EventStore/EventStore) - The stream database optimised for event sourcing
+- [EventStore/EventStore](https://github.com/EventStore/EventStore) - EventStoreDB, the event-native database.
+Designed for Event Sourcing, Event-Driven, and Microservices architectures
 - [Monnoroch/ColorHighlighter](https://github.com/Monnoroch/ColorHighlighter) - ColorHighlighter - is a plugin for the Sublime text 2 and 3, which underlays selected hexadecimal colorcodes (like "#FFFFFF", "rgb(255,255,255)", "white", etc.) with their real color.
 Also, plugin add
 - [imgbot/Imgbot](https://github.com/imgbot/Imgbot) - An Azure Function solution to crawl through all of your image files in GitHub and losslessly compress them.
 This will make the file size go down, but leave the dimensions and quality untouched.
 Once i
 - [microsoft/FASTER](https://github.com/microsoft/FASTER) - Fast persistent recoverable log and key-value store + cache, in C# and C++.